rdagumampan/yuniql-web/content/docs/migrate-via-azure-devops-pipelines.md

 <img align="center" src="/images/wiki-az-devops-task-pipeline.png">

+Several sample YAML pipelines are also available here https://github.com/rdagumampan/yuniql-tutorials/tree/master/yuniql-az-pipelines.

 #### Pre-requisites

-* Works only with Windows-based agents for now
+* Verified only with windows and ubuntu agents
 * Requires a yuniql compliant directory structure.
 To create this structure you may [install yuniql-cli]({{< ref "/docs/install-yuniql.md" >}}), issue `yuniql init`, commit to a git repository and use the repository as input artifact in the pipelines.
 You may also copy our [existing samples](https://github.com/rdagumampan/yuniql/tree/master/samples) for your target database platform and commit to your own repo.

 #### Azure DevOps Pipelines (YAML)